-The Evolution of Intelligence and Standardized Achievement Tests ization sample.
+The Evolution of Intelligence and Standardized Achievement Tests

+The history and evolution of Binet's intelligence test are instructive.
+The first version of the test, known as the Binet-Simon Scale, was published in 1905.
+This instrument contained 30 items of increasing difficulty and was designed to identify intellectually subnormal individuals.
+Like all well-constructed tests, the Binet-Simon Scale of 1905 was augmented by a comparison or standardization sample.
 Binet's standardization sample consisted of 50 children who had been given the test under standard conditions-that is, with precisely the same instructions and format.
 In obtaining this standardization sample, the authors of the Binet test had norms with which they could compare the results from any new subject.
 Without such norms, the meaning of scores would have been difficult, if not impossible, to evaluate.
 However, by knowing such things as the average number of correct responses found in the standardization sample, one could at least state whether a new subject was below or above it.